OSGeo/grass/lib/python/pygrass/docs/modules.rst

     ...                        format='percent', overwrite=True)

-It is possible to create a run-able module object and run later:
+It is possible to create a run-able module object and run it later (this is also needed for registering GRASS GIS commands with more than one dot in their name, e.g. r.slope.aspect):

     >>> slope_aspect = Module("r.slope.aspect", elevation='elevation',
     ...                        slope='slp',  aspect='asp',